rubyjs/therubyracer/README.md

 ## DESCRIPTION

-Embed the V8 Javascript interpreter into Ruby.
+Embed the V8 JavaScript interpreter into Ruby.

 ## FEATURES

-* Evaluate Javascript from within Ruby
+* Evaluate JavaScript from within Ruby
-* Embed your Ruby objects into the Javascript world
+* Embed your Ruby objects into the JavaScript world
 * Manipulate JavaScript objects and call JavaScript functions from Ruby
 * API compatible with the The Ruby Rhino (for JRuby: http://github.com/cowboyd/therubyrhino)